Tomoki Kameda: Super bantamweight

-Featherweight

 Kameda returned to boxing following a 22-month absence from the sport to face Hironori Miyake.
 The bout was booked for May 22, 2021, and took place at the 176BOX in Toyonaka, Japan.
 He won the fight by unanimous decision, with scores of 79–73, 78–73, and 78–73.
 After successfully bouncing back from his third professional loss, Kameda was scheduled to face Yonfrez Parejo in a WBA super bantamweight title eliminator.
 He earned the status of mandatory challenger by beating Parejo by unanimous decision, with scores of 118–110, 117–111 and 116–112.

 On April 22, 2022, Kameda announced he had begun to train at the TRYBOX Heisei Nishiyama.
 Kameda was booked to face William Encarnación on July 30, 2022, at the Kobe Municipal Central Gymnasium in Kobe, Japan.
 Kameda won the fight by a fourth-round knockout.

-Kameda is scheduled to face Luis Castillo in a stay-busy fight on February 25, 2023, at the ATC Hall in Osaka, Japan.
+Kameda was booked to face the #12 ranked WBA super bantamweight contender Luis Castillo in a stay-busy fight on February 25, 2023, at the ATC Hall in Osaka, Japan.
+He won the fight by a fifth-round knockout.